Kozea/pygal/pages/chart_types.rst

   fr_chart.add('DOM COM', ['01', '02', '03', '04'])

-You can also specify an number for a region and use a department to region aggregation:
+You can also specify a number for a region and use a department to region aggregation:

 .. pygal-code::

   from pygal.graph.frenchmap import aggregate_regions
   fr_chart = pygal.FrenchMap_Regions(human_readable=True)
-  fr_chart.title = 'Population by department'
+  fr_chart.title = 'Population by region'
   fr_chart.add('In 2011', aggregate_regions({
     '01': 603827,
     '02': 541302,